kvarak/dnd/docs/_Rules/skills.md

 <details><summary>Roll with the blow</summary>

 When struck by an effect that moves you and you can see, you may choose to "roll with the blow".
-If you do, move an additional 5 ft, and gain Expertise on any checks to avoid falling prone.
+If you do, move an additional 5 ft, and gain ***Expertise*** on any checks to avoid falling prone.
 If it does not allow a check, you can still make an Dexterity (Roll with the blow) check against a DC equal to damage dealt, or if no damage, a DC of 15.
 This includes forced movement from critical hits and fumbles.
 Also, note that you can only do this if there is enough space behind you.

 <details><summary>Roll with the blow II</summary>

-You may roll with the blow against any attack that deals bludgeoning damage, as long as you have a 5 ft behind you and spend a reaction.
+You may roll with the blow against any attack that deals bludgeoning damage, as long as you have a 5 ft behind you and spend a ***reaction***.
 On a successful Dexterity (Roll with the blow) check against a DC equal to the damage dealt, you gain resistance to the attack and move 5 ft back (without provoking an attack of opportunity).
 If you roll a 1, you fall prone, and are not allowed a check to avoid it.

 </details>